dullbananas/pysh/docs/features/index.rst

 Features
 ========

-ShellP has many unique features that no other shells have:
+ShellP has many features, some of which do not exist in other shells:

 .. toctree::
    :maxdepth: 1

    arg_funcs
+   pipes